xinwenfu/VChat_TRUN/README.md

 6. [exploit5.py](SourceCode/exploit5.py): Adding the reverse shell code to the payload without the last set of  padding, which is really not needed.

 ## Notes
-1. If the test setting above is used, the python attacking code works directly with no need of change.
+1. If the test setting described in [SystemSetup](../SystemSetup/README.md) is used, the python attacking code works directly with no need of change other than the shellcode being replaced so the correct IP is used.
-2. If the address of *jmp esp* comes from essfunc.dll as used in the example Python code, essfunc.dll does not use ASLR and there is no need of changing the address of *jmp esp* when Windows 10 reboots.
+2. If the address of *jmp esp* comes from essfunc.dll as used in the example Python code, since essfunc.dll does not use ASLR there is no need of changing the address of the *jmp esp* instruction since it will not change even when Windows 10 reboots.

 <!-- ![msfvenom](Images/msfvenom.PNG) -->